The SolarWinds Hack: Inside the “Hamster Wheel” of Breach Prevention

 That is why PKWARE is taking several approaches to protecting sensitive data for our customers by eliminating security gaps through “Defense in Depth” and “Zero Trust.”

 By having multiple layers of protection in place, it’s harder for hackers to get their hands on sensitive data.
 Taking a layered approach to information security makes up for a failure in a security control or if a vulnerability is exploited in a single security tool or layer.
 The more layers of defense with intentional redundancies increases the security as a whole and protects against attacks from a variety of vectors.

-Further, access control keeps people from obtaining information they are not supposed to have access to based on their role, department, clearance or other factors.
+Furthermore, access control keeps people from obtaining information they are not supposed to have access to based on their role, department, clearance, or other factors.
 Persistent encryption is a layer that ensures that if hackers do manage to bypass the access control, all they get is an encrypted file, which is useless without the key.

-The zero trust strategy really means organizations don’t trust anyone—on the inside or outside.
+The zero-trust strategy really means organizations don’t trust anyone—on the inside or outside.
 Therefore, everything and everyone that are trying to connect to systems must be verified.
-This helps prevent against so-called Trojan Horse breaches, and ensuring organizations have the right people and processes in place to respond in case a breach does happen.
+This helps prevent so-called Trojan Horse breaches, and ensures organizations have the right people and processes in place to respond in case a breach does happen.